ANNAPURNA TILICHO LAKES MOUNTAIN BIKE

 Day-18: Kalopani / Tatopani (1190m)Total Cycle: 24.4km, Rideable 75%, 6 hrs

 We enjoy the downhill before negotiating a technical section.
 We ride past a suspension bridge and continue through the dense pine forests.
 When we reach Ghasa there are some really good lodges.
 The trail ahead is steep until the Ruptse stream.
 Though it is early, we stop for a relaxing lunch and enjoy the scenery knowing that the trail ahead is much easier.
 We ride past the Dana village and after seemingly endless rice fields finally reach Tatopani.
 It is a small town at the north bank of Kali Gandaki River, famous for the hot springs and of course cold beer if you like.
 Lodge.

 Day-19: Bike until Beni Bazaar (830m).
 Drive to Pokhara (79km)Total Cycle: 24km, 90%

 The trail follows the Kali Gandaki River through the world's deepest gorge to reach Beni.
 This is a fun day, with an excellent trail and a section of new road.
 Beni is the headquarters of Parbat District and has many shops and hotels.
 From here we take a bus for the 78km to Pokhara.
 Overnight Lodge.

 Day-20: Fly to Kathmandu (1310m)After breakfast, we will return to Kathmandu (just half an hour).
 Our bikes will be sent back by jeep.
 Overnight Hotel.

-Day-22:Free day to explore, and enjoy
+Day-22:Free at leisure to explore, and enjoy

 Day-23: Final Departure.